 yes i agree with original nomad.
 Vietnamese peoples are lovely but some peoples are living

 everywhere they do some illegal work like theft, bag snatching others but places are there is lovely.
-U go there and enjoy yourself and pay attention for these types of activity as above original telling. over 4 years ago
+U go there and enjoy yourself and pay attention for these types of activity as above original telling. almost 5 years ago